zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 To do a proper single sign-on, use the following tags to specify the endpoints the Gluu Server communicates with:

-* base-endpoint: the remote station for basic communication
+* `base-endpoint`: the remote station for basic communication
-* authorization-endpoint: the remote station for general authorization
+* `authorization-endpoint`: the remote station for general authorization
-* token-endpoint: the remote station for token-based communication
+* `token-endpoint`: the remote station for token-based communication
-* userinfo-endpoint: the remote station to receive user information from
+* `userinfo-endpoint`: the remote station to receive user information from
-* clientinfo-endpoint: the remote station to receive client information from
+* `clientinfo-endpoint`: the remote station to receive client information from
-* check-session-iframe: the name of the [iframe][iframe] that is associated to the current session
+* `check-session-iframe`: the name of the [iframe][iframe] that is associated to the current session
-* end-session-endpoint: the remote station to terminate the current session
+* `end-session-endpoint`: the remote station to terminate the current session
-* jwks-uri: the uri for authorization via [JSON Web Key Set (JWKS)][jwk]
+* `jwks-uri`: the uri for authorization via [JSON Web Key Set (JWKS)][jwk]
-* registration-endpoint: the remote station to register
+* `registration-endpoint`: the remote station to register
-* validate-token-endpoint: the remote station that validates authorization tokens
+* `validate-token-endpoint`: the remote station that validates authorization tokens
-* federation-metadata-endpoint: the remote station for [Active Directory Federation Services (ADFS)][adfs-wikipedia] metadata
+* `federation-metadata-endpoint`: the remote station for [Active Directory Federation Services (ADFS)][adfs-wikipedia] metadata
-* federation-endpoint: the remote station for using the [Active Directory Federation Services (ADFS)][adfs-wikipedia]
+* `federation-endpoint`: the remote station for using the [Active Directory Federation Services (ADFS)][adfs-wikipedia]
-* openid-discovery-endpoint: the remote station for the [OpenID][openid] Discovery service
+* `openid-discovery-endpoint`: the remote station for the [OpenID][openid] Discovery service
-* openid-configuration-endpoint: the remote station for the [OpenID][openid] configuration
+* `openid-configuration-endpoint`: the remote station for the [OpenID][openid] configuration
-* id-generation-endpoint: the remote station for the generation of the ID
+* `id-generation-endpoint`: the remote station for the generation of the ID
-* introspection-endpoint: the remote station for further introspection
+* `introspection-endpoint`: the remote station for further introspection

 ```
 <base-endpoint>https://%(hostname)s/oxauth/seam/resource/restv1</base-endpoint>